 One of last stops before crossing the bridge to Captiva Island, and one of the few spots serving breakfast, lunch and dinner, the Sunset Grill is both comfy and classy.
 For breakfast try the crab and spinach omelet and the grouper Rueben for lunch.
 The lobster bisque is thick and creamy and the crab cakes are a sweet treat; dressed in a vanilla cream sauce with mango créme fraische.
 The Sunset Grill also has a nice selection of wine to pair with your perfectly plated meal.
 Across the street from the Gulf of Mexico, the dining room is small but there is deck seating where you can sometimes catch a glimpse of the sunset through the seagrapes.

 The Sanibel Sandbar is one of the few places to eat on this part of West Gulf Drive.
 With a beach cottage vibe, this small space serves up food that is big in taste.
-The fish is wild caught and there is even a small case where you can buy some to take home for your own preparation.
+Most of the fish is wild caught and there is even a small case where you can buy some to take home for your own preparation.
 The crab cakes here are all crab, full of nice big chunks (not filler), served with a delicious caper tarter sauce and fresh fruit salsa.
 The walls are full of mermaids and other tropical scenes, courtesy of local artist Myra Roberts, and many are for sale.
 You'll appreciate the open kitchen and the cozy seating arrangements with a garden view.

 The Fish House has both a restaurant and a casual lounge with a back entrance if you want to come in right from your boat.
 In addition, if you happen to have gotten lucky with a rod and reel, but don't want to cook your fresh catch these chefs will do it for you.
 Happy Hour from 11-6 includes more than just drink specials, look for great deals on oysters, clams, peel and eat shrimp and lots more.
-The menu has everything from baskets and steamers to King Crab legs and surf-n-turf.
+The menu has everything from baskets and steamers to King Crab legs and surf-n-turf and it's family friendly.
 There are additional Fish House locations on Fort Myers Beach and in Bonita Springs.